xlegend1024/az-infra-wrkshp-101/3. Hands on Labs/3.4. Create VM Portal/Readme.md

 # Create VM from customized VM image from portal
-Provison a new production web server.
+Provison a new web server for production service.

 ## Architecture
 ![alt text](/3.%20Hands%20on%20Labs/images/3.4.png)